-The Goliat field is located in the production licence 229, in the Barents Sea, north of Russia and Norway.
-It was originally awarded in the Barents Sea in 1997, which was initiated in order to increase interest in the area as an oil and gas region.
+The Goliat oil and gas field, located in the production licence (PL) 229 in the Barents Sea, north of Russia and Norway, is the first oil reservoir to start production in the area.
+The PL was awarded in 1997, which increased the interest of oil and gas industry in the region.

 Goliat main reservoirs of oil and gas

 Goliat has two separate main reservoirs, the Kobbe and Realgrunnen, and contains oil with an overlying gas cap.

 The Realgrunnen reservoir is situated 1,000m below sea level and the Kobbe reservoir is 1,800m below sea level.
 There are also minor oil discoveries in the Snadd and Klappmyss formations.

 The reservoirs are characterised by low pressures, 123bar from Realgrunnen and 192bar for Kobbe.
 This presents potential challenges for production flow.

 Approximately 1.3 billion cubic metres of gas is produced and re-injected into the field every year.
 The gas from the field is re-injected into the Kobbe reservoir or transported to Melkoya.

 Goliat field includes a cylindrical floating, production, storage and offloading (FPSO) facility, called Sevan 1000 FPSO, and eight subsea templates with up to 32 wells.